TaTo30/vue-pdf/docs/guide/events.md

 ### link

-`link` emitted when user clicks an external content link.
+`link` emitted when the user clicks on an external link.

 ```json
 {